Charelk2/Flinkdink2/README.md

 ## Loading States

 All screens now display a reusable skeleton placeholder while week data loads.
 The skeleton uses an animated shimmer and sets `aria-busy="true"` for assistive technology.
 If loading fails, an error message is displayed.

-An optional `/dashboard` route is protected by a simple PIN entry form.
-It shows a 7-day progress grid where completed modules are highlighted in green, along with buttons to reset progress or print awards.

 ## Error Handling